hironai/web_backend/README.md

 # Backend Project

 ## Overview
-This project is the backend service for the Nactar application.
+This project is the backend service for the Hiron AI application.
 It provides APIs for user management, authentication, and data processing.

 ## Features
 - User authentication and authorization